Section

 No CPD Points

-The final module of Docet's successful ageing eye series is split into two parts.
-The first part covers all aspects of a low vision assessment of elderly patients in community practice.
-In the second part you can follow a panel of experts discussing four patient scenarios focusing on optical need, depression, field loss and mobility issues followed by suggested management plans for each patient.
+The final module of Docet’s Ageing Eye Series is split into two parts.
+The first part covers all aspects of a low vision assessment in elderly patients in community practice.
+In the second part you will follow a panel of experts discussing four patient scenarios focusing on optical need, depression, field loss and mobility issues followed by suggested management plans for each patient.

-If you want to find out how our panel of experts reviews our four patients please go to part 2 of Ageing Eye: Visual Impairment.
-There you will also find a management plan for each patient.
+To find out how our panel of experts reviews our four patients, along with management plans, please go to Ageing Eye: Visual Impairment, Part 2.

 First published: January 2018